DarrenCoppinger/milestone-project-2/README.md

 ## Features
 ### Existing Features
 ### All Pages
-At the top of each page has the website title and responsive navigation bar at the top of the page.
+The website has a responsive navigation bar and title at the top of the page.
 The title also acts as a "Home" button.

 On the footer of each page are social media icons link the the Writers of Ireland social media profiles.

 #### Home
-The page has a carousel which rotates between mages of different Irish writers and has previous and next controls on the left and right of the images respectively.
+The page has a carousel which transition with a fade between images of different Irish writers.
+The carousel also has previous and next control buttons on the left and right of the images, respectively.

 The page includes an "About Us" section which is contained inside a jumbotron.
 At the bottom of the jumbotron there are links in the form of buttons linking to the other pages of the website and explaining their function.